bonsai-rx/docfx-tools/README.md

 # docfx-tools

-A docfx template for package documentation, patching the modern template to provide stylesheets and scripts for rendering custom workflow containers with copy functionality.
+A repository of docfx tools for Bonsai package documentation:
+- Docfx Workflow Container template patching the modern template to provide stylesheets and scripts for rendering custom workflow containers with copy functionality.
+- Docfx API TOC template that groups nodes by operator type in the table of contents(TOC) on API pages.
+- Docfx API template that revamps the API page to enhance user-friendliness
+- Powershell Scripts that automate several content generation steps for package documentation websites.

-## How to use
+## How to include

-To include this template in a docfx website, first clone this repository as a submodule:
+To include this repo in a docfx website, first clone this repository as a submodule:

 ```
 git submodule add https://github.com/bonsai-rx/docfx-tools bonsai
 ```

+## Using Workflow Container Template

-Then modify `docfx.json` to include the template immediately after the modern template:
+Modify `docfx.json` to include the template immediately after the modern template:

 ```json
     "template": [